Welcome to my Kinsta review.

-If you’ve previously hosted your site on cheap shared hosting, you’re probably familiar with cPanel.
+If you’ve previously hosted your WordPress website on cheap shared hosting, you’re probably familiar with cPanel.

 cPanel is what most hosts give you to manage your server.
 And while it’s certainly functional, most people wouldn’t give it great marks for usability and beginner-friendliness.
 Here’s what your typical cPanel dashboard looks like: